Joel Quenneville: Chicago Blackhawks

-His team won the Stanley Cup for the third time on June 15, 2015 with a 2–0 shutout over the Tampa Bay Lightning.
+On March 23, 2015, Quenneville reached 750 wins as a coach.
+His team won the Stanley Cup for the third time on June 15, 2015, with a 2–0 shutout over the Tampa Bay Lightning.
 This was the first Blackhawks' championship win on home ice since 1938.
-With his third win, Quenneville became the third coach in Chicago sports history to win three championships, after Halas and Jackson.
+With his third win, Quenneville became the fourth coach in Chicago sports history to win three championships, after Foster, Halas and Jackson.

 On January 14, 2016, Quenneville earned his 783rd win, passing Al Arbour for second all-time among NHL coaches.
 On April 3, 2016, Quenneville earned his 800th win, in a 6–4 victory over the Boston Bruins, and joined Scotty Bowman as the only two coaches with at least 800 wins.

 On February 21, 2017, the Blackhawks defeated the Minnesota Wild 5–3, helping Quenneville become the second coach in Blackhawks history to win 400 games.

 On February 21, 2018, Quenneville became the third coach in NHL history to coach 1,600 games as the Blackhawks won 3–2 over the Ottawa Senators.
 On March 10, Quenneville coached in his 1,608th regular season game and passed Arbour for second most on NHL all-time games coached list.

 On November 6, 2018, the Blackhawks fired Quenneville after a 6–6–3 start in the 2018–19 season.
 He concluded his tenure in Chicago with a 452–249–96 regular season record, a 76–52 record in the postseason, and as the second winningest coach in NHL history with 890 wins.
 His 452 wins are second in Blackhawks history behind only Billy Reay, and only Reay had a longer unbroken tenure with the team.

 Florida Panthers

 On April 8, 2019, the Florida Panthers hired Quenneville as head coach.
 In his first season with the Panthers, Quenneville led the Panthers to a 35–26–8 record in the pandemic-shortened 2019–20 season and the Panthers' first playoff appearance in four seasons, losing to the New York Islanders in four games in the qualifying round.

-In the 2021–22 season, Quenneville led the Panthers to a 7–0–0 record through the team's first seven games.
+In the 2021–22 season, Quenneville led the Panthers to a 7–0–0 record through the team's first seven games before his abrupt resignation on October 28, 2021, after being implicated in the 2010 Chicago Blackhawks sexual abuse scandal.